jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 layout: post
 title: Building Raspberry Pi Systems with Yocto
 description: "Building customized systems for the Raspberry Pi using tools from the Yocto Project"
-date: 2020-01-24 05:20:00
+date: 2020-04-03 07:45:00
 categories: rpi
 tags: [linux, rpi, yocto, rpi2, rpi3, rpi4, rpi zero, rpi zero wireless, rpi compute]
 ---

-This post is about building Linux systems for [Raspberry Pi][rpi] boards using software from the [Yocto Project][Yocto].
+This post is about building 32-bit Linux systems for [Raspberry Pi][rpi] boards using software from the [Yocto Project][Yocto].

+If you are interested in 64-bit systems for the RPi4 see [this post][rpi4-64bit-yocto].

 Yocto is a set of tools for building a custom embedded Linux distribution.
 The systems are usually targeted for a particular application like a commercial product.